-The S&P 500 (SPX) closed at all-time highs on Thursday and has been selling off steadily since then.
-Beginning this week, the gamma flip level is at 4,666 and our model allocation is 50% cash and 50% exposure to SPX.
-Last week, we said that the ?expiration of a meaningful amount of gamma [on Friday] could act as a gamma vacuum [this] week.
-Expect up and/or down volatility.?
-The delta hedge programs will be buying the rips and selling the dips as long as we remain below the gamma neutral level.
+The S&P 500 (SPX) closed at all-time highs on Thursday after a ?Santa rally? to close out trading prior to the Christmas holiday.
+Beginning this week, the gamma flip level is at 4,660 and our model allocation has 100% exposure to SPX.
+The delta hedge programs will be buying the dips and selling the rips as long as the market remains above the gamma flip level.

 The Gamma Band model[1] is a simplified trend following model that is designed to show the effectiveness of tracking various ?gamma? levels.
 This can be viewed conceptually as a risk management tool.
 When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
-If the market closes below what we call the ?lower gamma level? (currently near 4,460), the model will reduce the SPX allocation to zero.
+If the market closes below what we call the ?lower gamma level? (currently near 4,495), the model will reduce the SPX allocation to zero.

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.��
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.�